I Can’t Afford My Car Payments – What Are My Options?

 If you own a home, you may have money you aren’t thinking about – home equity.
 Lenders offer home equity loans in which you pledge your home as collateral, which is a second mortgage.
 You can typically borrow up to 80% of your home’s equity.
 If you have $50,000 of equity, you qualify to borrow up to $40,000.

-But be careful.
+Proceed with caution, though.
 If you can’t pay a conventional car loan, you can lose your car.
 If you can’t pay a home equity loan, you can lose your home.

 Car Repossession

-So how do you avoid such an unhappy ending?
+So, how do you avoid such an unhappy ending?
 Here’s a final option well worth considering.

-Get a Budget, Stick to It and Make Your Car Affordable
+Get a Budget, Stick to It, and Make Your Car Affordable

 Millions of Americans have found relief through debt consolidation.
 A nonprofit credit counseling company combines your monthly bills into a single, affordable monthly payment and works with lenders to lower interest rates.
 That one payment should be lower than the combined total of all those previous bills.